e-j-w/ChartOfNuclides/README.md

 * C compiler: gcc (or clang)
 * GNU make
-* SDL3, SDL_image, SDL_ttf
+* SDL3, SDL3_image, SDL3_ttf

-The current version has been tested under Arch Linux as of July 2024.
+The current version has been tested under Arch Linux as of August 2024.
 For now you'll probably have to manually compile SDL3 and its libraries, as they aren't (yet) packaged for major Linux distros.

 ### Build the application